DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabs/1 Configuration/iconPosition.md

 - *'bottom'*
 The icon appears below the text.

 The alignment of content in a tab item directly depends on the **iconPosition** value.
-If a tab item has an icon and `iconPosition: 'top'` or `iconPosition: 'bottom'`, then the content alignment is centered.
-If you set `iconPosition: 'start'` or `iconPosition: 'end'`, then the content is aligned to the edge of the tab.
+If a tab item has an icon and `iconPosition: 'top'` or `iconPosition: 'bottom'`, the content alignment is centered.
+If you set `iconPosition: 'start'` or `iconPosition: 'end'`, the content is aligned to the edge of the tab.

-The same applies if items do not include icons.
-The content is aligned equally in all tab items.
+The same applies if items do not include icons: content is aligned equally in all tab items.